All Categories Telraam Outdoor Power supply for Telraam S2 Outdoor

 The installation and supply of power is the responsibility of the customer.
 Below are some general suggestions, but Telraam is not responsible for third-party power configurations.

 For Telraam S2 Outdoor installations without access to local power, a solar-powered setup is a great option — as long as it’s sized correctly for your location and sunlight availability.
 For clients in Belgium, we offer pre-tested solar battery kits as an optional add-on (available at additional cost).
 For clients outside of Belgium, we recommend calculating the Solar Kit Requirements (see more info below).
-Depending on the outcome, you could order yourself the same battery-solar kit we provide in Belgium (TecDeft 60W Solar Panel Kits 5V/12V).
-This solar kit comes with a USB-C cable and provide a steady 5V output, making them plug-and-play with the 2nd version of our Telraam S2 Outdoor.
+Depending on the outcome, you could order yourself the same battery-solar kit we provide in Belgium (TecDeft 60W Solar Panel Kits 5V/12V, 90Ah with USB-C output cable) This solar kit comes with a USB-C cable and provide a steady 5V output, making them plug-and-play with the final version of our Telraam S2 Outdoor.

 ⚙️ What are the Solar Kit Requirements?